 Let’s see the major differences between various wallets.

 They represent the so-called cold wallets, meaning they operate offline - unless a payment needs to be made.
 Hardware wallets store your private keys on a storage medium, and usually connect to a computer via USB to make a payment transaction, after entering a pin.
 Easy to use with a high level of security.
-The best Ripple hardware wallets are Trezor Model T, Ledger Blue.
+The best Ripple hardware wallets are Trezor Model T, Ledger Nano S.

 Although it sounds strange or even funny to talk about paper wallets in connection